|

 elytra is abruptly rounded with no spines.

-Little is published on the biology of this species.
-A 1- to
+Biology: Little is published on the biology of this species; however, it is thought to have a 1- to 2-year life cycle.

 trees is usually selected for attack.
 This species is moderately